psvet/obey/README.md

 ## Asynchronous Validation

-Crazy, right?
-Wrong.
 Model validation approaches are typically simple, synchronous, and their placement in line with so many asynchronous operations such as request handling, CRUD, and others, often results in adding synchronous validation into promise chains.
-With obey, the validation step just fits into the chain like so...
+With Obey, the validation step just fits into the chain like so...

 ```javascript
 // Define a model somewhere in your code...